We are based out of the Moore Laboratory of Zoology at Occidental College in Los Angeles.

 View the Dive Locker in 3D!

-Currently awaiting construction, our new museum collection building will provide a home for the entirety of our Biodiversity Collection.
-The 400 sq. ft. climate-controlled building with built-in fire suppression and secondary containment will be located just outside the VRG laboratory in Syamore Glen.
+Currently awaiting construction, our new museum collection building will provide a home for our Biodiversity Collection.
+The 400 sq. ft. climate-controlled building with built-in fire suppression and secondary containment will be located in Syamore Glen.
 Construction of the biodiversity collection building is supported by a generous donation from the Leighton and Linda Taylor Family.